 Think carefully before you create an email address or screen name.
-Web experts recommend that you use a combination of letters and numbers in both — and that you don't identify whether you're male or female.
+Use a combination of letters and numbers in both that don't identify whether you're male or female.

-When using messaging or chat/video apps, use a nickname that's different from your screen name.
+When messaging or using video apps, use a nickname that's different from your screen name.
 That way, if you ever find yourself in a conversation that makes you uncomfortable, you can exit without having to worry that someone knows your screen name and can track you down via email.
-Some people who hang out with their friends online set up private chat rooms where only they and the people they invite can enter to chat.
+Some people who hang out with their friends online set up private groups where only they and the people they invite can interact.

-Safety experts recommend that people keep online friendships in the virtual world.
+Keep online friendships in the virtual world.
 Meeting online friends face to face carries more risks than other types of friendships because it's so easy for people to pretend to be something they're not when you can't see them or talk in person.
-It's safer to Skype or video message with someone first, but even that can carry some risks.
+It's safer to video message with someone first, but even that can carry some risks.
 Check with a parent that this is a safe thing for you to be doing.
-They may want to meet some of your contacts or sit in on a conversation before they allow you to set up Skype by yourself.
+They may want to meet some of your contacts or sit in on a conversation before they allow you to do this by yourself.

-If you ever get involved in any messaging or online chats that make you feel uncomfortable or in danger for any reason, exit and tell a parent or other adult right away so they can report the incident.
+If you ever get involved in any messaging or online chats that make you feel uncomfortable or in danger for any reason, exit and tell a parent or other adult right away so they can report it.
 You also can report it to the website of the National Center for Missing and Exploited Children — they have a form for reporting this type of incident called CyberTipline.
-They will then see that the info is forwarded to law enforcement officials for investigation.
+They'll make sure the info is forwarded to law enforcement officials for investigation.